 Note: A Teacher Candidate who rejects the decision of the MiT Program and refuses to accept the student teaching placement provided by the college will be dismissed from the program.
-If a request to appeal to the MiT director, as described in the MiT Student Guidebook to Policies,
+If a Teacher Candidate wishes to appeal the outcome of this decision, she/he must submit a written request to appeal to the MiT director, as described in the MiT Student Guidebook to Policies, Procedures and Resources.